Leeds 0113 228 5000

-Sara Anning is a skilled advocate with considerable and wide-ranging experience acquired over 18 years.
-She has substantial experience in all courts up to the level of the Court of Appeal, particularly in matters before the High Court and has been against Leading Counsel on a number of occasions.
+Sara Anning is a highly-skilled advocate with considerable and wide-ranging expertise in family children law matters.
+She has substantial experience in all courts up to the level of the Court of Appeal, particularly in cases before the High Court and has been against Leading Counsel on a number of occasions.

 Chambers & Partners 2018 (Band 3)